 - They can be found in deeper waters from 40 to 590 feet deep.

 - They are found in the western Atlantic Ocean from Canada down to the eastern coast of the United States to North Carolina.
 In the eastern Atlantic Ocean, they are found from Iceland and Norway and south to Mauritania.

 - They are also found in the Baltic, Mediterranean and Black Seas.

 - They can be found in deeper waters from the surface dow to 660 feet deep.
 They prefer water above 40 degrees Fahrenheit.

 Places where king are found and Atlantic are not found:

 - Near the coast of India

-- King mackerel have an olive back, silver sides and white belly.
-Younger king mackerel, under 10 pounds, have yellowish-brown spots on their sides which fade as they grow older and bigger.
+- King mackerels have an olive back, silver sides and white belly.
+Younger ones, under 10 pounds, have yellowish-brown spots on their sides which fade as they grow older and bigger.

 - There’s a dark streaky line running the length of the body half way up the sides, directly under the wavy lines and blueish green coloring.